 Choose reliable solutions for storing data, such as external hard drives or University servers.

-NB Computers on the University of Otago network are not automatically backed up by ITS; you must arrange for this service if required.
+Note: Computers on the University of Otago network are not automatically backed up by ITS; you must arrange for this service if required.

 Be aware of the limitations in choosing web-based or other private sector backup or storage services.
 Check terms and conditions around legal jurisdiction (regarding where data are held) and protection of sensitive or confidential data.